cjdbarlow/Part-One/statistical-tests.md

     Typically small sample sizes.
     * Data is ordinal
 * Are not as powerful as parametric tests (a larger sample size is required to achieve the same error rate)
-* Are more broadly applicable than parametric tests as do not require the same assumptions
+* Are more broadly applicable than parametric tests as they do not require the same assumptions

-Non-parametric tests still require that data is:
+Non-parametric tests still require that data:
-* Continuous or ordinal
+* Is continuous or ordinal
 * Within-group observations are independent
 * Samples are taken randomly

-In general, non-parametric tests take each result and rank them.
-Calculations are then performed on each rank to find the test statistic.
+In general, non-parametric tests;
+* Take each result and rank them
+* Calculations are then performed on each rank to find the test statistic

 Common non-parametric tests include:

 ###Mann-Whitney U Test/Wilcoxon Rank Sum Test
 Alternative to the unpaired T-test for non-parametric data.